17 Dec 3 tips for getting everything you want this holiday season (and in life)

 I can’t say for sure that my mom didn’t ask for that coat directly, but I do know that he didn’t buy it and it didn’t end up under the tree.
 I’m guessing she had an assumption that he would know what she wanted, and get it for her.
 The number one mistake we make when we want something is not asking for it specifically!

 I get exactly what I want during the holidays.
 Why?
 I not only tell my husband what I want, but I find it online and then send a link to him with a note saying “This is what I want.”
 We both end up happy – me because I got what I wanted, and him because there’s no pressure for him to figure it out on his own, risking disappointment.
+This year I wanted a special anti-aging cream , the angeletta skin cream and I kept giving him hints but he never understood so I just send him the link and we were both happy, I had my cream and he didn’t had to spent time looking for a present.

 Tip #2 – Ask for what you want, not what you don’t want